ethanruhe/high-performance-r/Tutorial.md

 Identifiers should either be (a) all lowercase with words separated by dots (```delta.sales```), or (b) camel case (```deltaSales```).

 #### Function Names
 The first word of a function name should be a verb.
-They should also begin with a capital letter with words separated by camel case (```CalibrateBetaBinomial```).
+It should also begin with a capital letter, and have words separated by camel case (```CalibrateBetaBinomial```).
 Note there shouldn't be any punctuation.

 #### Constants
 Constants should be named like functions, but begin with a ```k``` (```kDiscountRate```).